Midtrans/advanced-faq-site/faq-general.md

 Most likely the issue is caused by issue or mis-implementation of **notification url** handler on Merchant's system backend, which explained on the link above on how to resolve it.

+### Refund has been requested for QRIS transaction, but the customer haven't receive the refund after a while, what is the issue?
+When customer made payment using QRIS protocol.
+The IS stands for Indonesian Standard, which means the protocol is nationally interconnected between Indonesian wallet provider facilitated by national-switching-company assigned by Bank Indonesia, as official regulatory.
+The fund are routed from their source-wallet (e.g: Wallet ABC), to national payment-switching-company, then to the acquiring-wallet (Gopay) for Merchant.

+When refund happens, the same route must be taken backward.
+In this case Merchant may have requested Gopay, and has may has been completed by Gopay to send the refund back.
+Which Merchant & Gopay have completed their responsibility for refund process.
+However the fund may now be between national-switching-company and source-wallet (e.g: Wallet ABC), and is subject to their refund policy, which explained may take up to several days.

+It is advised for customer to ask the source-wallet for the fund status.

+If the transaction was Gopay to Gopay, the refund policy will be much faster (near to instant in most cases), since the refund is not subject to external party policy.

 <br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br><br>

 .